T P Sundararajan: Life and education

-He was born into an orthodox Brahmin Hindu family living in Trivandrum, Kerala.
+He was born into an orthodox Tamil Brahmin Hindu family from Southern part of Tamil Nadu and living in Trivandrum, Kerala.
 Born to Seshalakshmi and T.K.
 Padmanabha Iyengar, he was the youngest of four children.
 He had one older brother and two older sisters.
 He was mentored by his father who was a school Headmaster from a very early age.
 He was prolific in Sanskrit, Tamil, Malayalam & English.
 He remained a bachelor throughout his life, living along with his brother TP Krishnan and his family.
 He was recruited into Indian Police Service, IPS on the basis of All India Services, IAS etc. Examination in 1963.
 He worked as an Indian Police Service, IPS for over 5 years in the State.
 He was the Assistant Director of Intelligence Bureau (India).
 He also worked in the Ministry of Home Affairs (India), Government of India.
 He later resigned from Ministry of Home Affairs, IPS to be closer to family and to take care of his ailing father.
 He enrolled as an advocate in 1970.
 He obtained his master's degree in Law (ML) majoring in Crimes and Torts.
 He also went on to obtain another master's degree in Law (LLM) in Constitutional Law and International Law.